syr0s/mysql-countries-languages/README.md

 # mysql-countries-languages
-mySQL / MariaDB tables including countries and languages, in different languages, for your next project.
+mySQL / MariaDB tables including countries, languages and meta data in different languages, for your next project.

 ## Languages